 Traditional Uses for Mugwort

 Traditionally, Mugwort has been cultivated for its use as a digestive stimulant, a pain reliever, and even as an aromatic element in beer before the use of hops!
-In lore, mugwort was believed to have been planted along la Via Appia in ancient Rome so that Roman soldiers could use the herb to help treat their aching feet while marching.
+In lore, Mugwort was believed to have been planted along la Via Appia in ancient Rome so that Roman soldiers could use the herb to help treat their aching feet while marching.

-Although this is anecdotal, there is reason to believe that this is true as today Mugwort oil is used to treat stiff and sore muscles because of its ability to warm and help blood circulate when it is massaged into the body.
+Although this is anecdotal, there is a reason to believe that this is true as today Mugwort oil is used to treat stiff and sore muscles because of its ability to warm and help blood circulate when it is massaged into the body.

 Mugwort has been used in traditional Chinese medicine procedures and acupuncture because of its ability to help stimulate blood circulation in order to help with a wide array of conditions from sore aching muscles, irritated skin, and even as a means to help assist in pregnancy by stimulating the fetal movement.
 Additionally, Mugwort is thought to aid the body with menstrual and digestive issues.
 It is commonly boiled into a tea as well as an ointment.